danirus/django-comments-xtd/docs/example.rst

 Demo projects
 =============

-There are four example projects available within django-comments-xtd:
+There are three example projects available within django-comments-xtd:

 1. **simple**: Provides non-threaded comment support to articles.
 It's an only-backend project, meant as a test case of the basic features (confirmation by mail, follow-up notifications, mute link).
 2. **custom**: Provides threaded comment support to articles using a new Comment class that inherits from django-comments-xtd's.
 The new comment model adds a **title** field to the **XtdComment** class.
 Find more details in :ref:`ref-extending`.
 3. **comp**: This example project provides comment support to several models, defining the maximum thread level on per app.model basis.
 It uses moderation, removal suggestion flag, like/dislike flags, and list of users who liked/disliked comments.
 Comment support for Articles are frontend based while comments for Quotes are backend based.
-4. **i18n**: The last example project is meant to help adding i18n support to django-comments-xtd.
-It uses django-rosetta to expose the translatable strings.
-Contributions are welcome.

 Visit the **example** directory within the repository `in GitHub <http://github.com/danirus/django-comments-xtd/tree/master/example>`_ for a quick look.